rorpage/openfaas-text-to-speech/README.md

 Build and deploy your stack using the following commands:

 ```
-$ faas-cli -action build -f ./text-to-speech.yml
+$ faas-cli -action build -f text-to-speech.yml
-$ faas-cli -action deploy -f ./text-to-speech.yml
+$ faas-cli -action deploy -f text-to-speech.yml
 ```

 **Test**

-Using `curl`, you can send a URL (or any string data) to the function to generate an MP3 of speech:
+Using `curl`, you can send a string to the function to generate an MP3 of speech:

 ```
-$ curl localhost:8080/function/text-to-speech -d 'This is a test of OpenFaaS text to speech!' > output.mp3
+$ curl http://localhost:8080/function/text-to-speech -d 'This is a test of OpenFaaS text to speech!' > output.mp3
 ```